Estonian Terminology Services Implementation Guide

 CodeSystem vs ValueSet distinction

 In our Publication Centre, there is often no distinction between code system and value set.
 While the situation has been clear for large international code systems like ICD-10 or SNOMED CT, the majority of our legacy controlled vocabulary has been published as independent code lists, resulting in re-using same codes (001, 002) with many different meanings across lists.
-In FHIR, this results in an uncomfortable situation, that all these locally coded lists must technically become FHIR CodeSystems and ValueSets both, and they share the OID.
+In FHIR, this results in an uncomfortable situation, that all these locally coded lists must technically become FHIR CodeSystems and ValueSets both.
 The following diagram describes this basic migration rule:

 Migration rule